johnwyles/docker-compose-media-center/README.md

 - [Directory Structure](#directory-structure),
 - [Environment Variables](#environment-variables)

-  You **must** complete these steps in this README *before* moving on to the next.
+  You **must** complete these steps in this README _before_ moving on to the next.

-4. Run these `docker compose` commands in order (**Note:** there are no `depends_on` although internally the `docker-compose-downloaders.yml` file has containers which are interdependent (i.e. `sabnzbd` and `deluge` use the `gluetun` network service to enable the VPN killswitch) ):
+4. Run these `docker compose` commands in order (**Note:** there are few `depends_on` throughout though internally the `docker-compose-downloaders.yaml` file has containers which are dependent on another - i.e. `sabnzbd` and `deluge` use the `gluetun` network service to utilize it's utility as a VPN killswitch):

 - First things first so we get the Portainer instance going:
   - `docker compose --file docker-compose-portainer.yaml --env-file .env up --detach`

 - And now for the rest:
   - `docker compose --file docker-compose-base.yaml --env-file .env up --detach`
-  - `docker compose --file docker-compose-downloaders.yml --env-file .env up --detach`
+  - `docker compose --file docker-compose-downloaders.yaml --env-file .env up --detach`
-  - `docker compose --file docker-compose-stararr.yml --env-file .env up --detach`
+  - `docker compose --file docker-compose-stararr.yaml --env-file .env up --detach`
-  - `docker compose --file docker-compose-plex.yml --env-file .env up --detach`
+  - `docker compose --file docker-compose-plex.yaml --env-file .env up --detach`

-- Lastly to setup PlexMetaManager you'll want to add a cron entry you run periodically with:
+- Lastly if you'd like to setup PlexMetaManager you'll want to add a cron entry you run periodically (around every 24-96 hours) with the following command:
-  - `docker-compose --file docker-compose-plexmetamanager.yaml --env-file variables.env up plexmetamanager`
+  - `docker-compose --file docker-compose-plexmetamanager.yaml --env-file .env up plexmetamanager --detach`

 ## Directory Structure